 The Major in Computational Media

 Major Requirements.
 The major includes 14 courses, 7 from Computer Science and 7 from Visual and Media Studies.
 On the Computer Science side, students must take 4 core courses from COMPSCI 201, 230 or 330, 210 or 250, and a course on computer systems or 370 (Artificial Intelligence) or 371 (Machine Learning).
 In addition, 3 electives, which may consist of any COMPSCI course at the 200 level or above, with at most two Research Independent Studies.
-Two of those courses must be 300-level or above.
+At least two of the 7 Computer Science courses (core or elective) must be 300-level or above.
 Prerequisites include COMPSCI 101/102/116, MATH 111, MATH 112, or 100-level STA or higher.
 On the Visual and Media Studies side, requirements include VMS 202D: Introduction to Visual Culture; one Theories course, 327S: Theories of Visual Studies or LIT 328S: Media Theory, or an approved alternative; two AAHVS practice-based courses or approved alternatives at the 200-level or above; 3 additional 200+ VMS electives, including approved cross-lists; and one approved Technical Project Experience.
 All majors are also required to submit a Major Portfolio documenting their work.

 Students in the Computational Media Major and Minor become members of the Computational Media, Arts & Cultures (CMAC) community, and are encouraged to participate in related workshops, events, and labs.
 For more information, visit the CMAC website (http://cmac.duke.edu) and follow us on Twitter (@duke_cmac).